 But how does one consistently compare a \textit{distribution} of simulated sources with a \textit{single} observed event?

-A typical approach proceeds by (i) constructing a synthetic population of mergers (e.g., through population synthesis simulations), (ii) defining a certain confidence region in the parameter posterior of a GW event of interest (e.g., 90\% credible intervals in masses and spins), and (iii) counting the number of simulated mergers inside this region.
+A typical approach proceeds by (i) constructing a synthetic population of mergers (e.g., through population synthesis simulations), (ii) defining a region in the parameter posterior of a GW event of interest [e.g., 90\% credible intervals (CIs) in masses and spins], and (iii) counting the number of simulated mergers inside this region.
 A high fraction of simulated samples lying inside the chosen region is taken as an indication that the detected GW event is consistent with the simulated formation scenario.
 Conversely, one could define the confidence region in terms of the simulated mergers and count the number of posterior samples from the event inside that region.

-However, this method is at best approximate because: for simplicity, the confidence region is typically assembled heuristically as the product of marginalized one-dimensional confidence intervals (CIs), and the result depends on the choice of quantile (e.g., 90\%); density gradients inside this region are neglected; posterior support outside the region is neglected; the influence of the original parameter estimation (PE) prior is not addressed; and there is an ambiguity in which of the two comparisons to make, and they do not agree.
+However, this method is at best approximate because: for simplicity, the confidence region is typically assembled heuristically as the product of marginalized one-dimensional (1D) CIs, and the result depends on the choice of quantile (e.g., 90\%); density gradients inside this region are neglected; posterior support outside the region is neglected; the influence of the original parameter estimation (PE) prior is not addressed; and there is an ambiguity in which of the two comparisons to make, as they do not agree.

 These issues become especially clear in the limit of high signal-to-noise ratios (SNRs).
 For a high-SNR detection the posterior distribution is narrow and, therefore, the fraction of simulated mergers inside any region of posterior support will be arbitrarily close to zero, even if the posterior lies entirely within the extremal simulated sources.
-Conversely, since the posterior support is bounded well within the range of simulated sources, the fraction of posterior samples inside any given confidence region of the simulated population will be arbitrarily close to unity.
+Conversely, since the posterior support is bounded well within the range of simulated sources, the fraction of posterior samples inside any given region of the simulated population will be arbitrarily close to unity.